SatoMichi/SE_CW_Bike_Rental_System/README.md

  calculateValue(Bike,LocalDate), since CW3 said the system have to work evne without Valuation policy.

  **Note**
  Sorry.
 Actually I was not really sure about what you said in Previous Note.
+We can disscuss implementation of getQuote() later.

  About your qustion about toString() in Bike, because I used bike.toString() in some class, so I need to implement it.

+ And I agree with the idea of having List of Provider, since it is useful to store data and we donot have to construct BikeProvider class every time.

 ----------------------------------------------------------------------------------------------------------------------------------------
 **11/23: Min**